silverstripeltd/demo-project/README.md

 * `request-debugger` - Adds a simple request debugging script
 * `add_cron_to_platform` - Configures the `.platform.yml` file to add cron tasks to the stack.

+## Updates to the Project ##
+Please create a pull request for each branch to apply any update/fixes.

+Any updates that are not part of the demo (eg framework upgrades) will have to be applied into to all branches listed above for consistency.

 ## Installation ##

 See [installation on different platforms](http://doc.silverstripe.org/framework/en/installation/),